clarahoffmann/MachineLearning/GP_Hyperparam/ReadMe.md

 - Rasmussen \& William's "Gaussian Processes in Machine Learning" (2006) gives a structured and extensive overview of Gaussian Processes

-- Kevin P. Murphy provides code to examples from his book "Machine Learning - A Probabilistic Perspective" (2012) on his github page.
+- Kevin P. Murphy provides Matlab code to examples from his book "Machine Learning - A Probabilistic Perspective" (2012) on his github page.
 The noisefree Gaussian process with simulated data can be found here: https://github.com/probml/pmtk3/blob/master/demos/gprDemoNoiseFree.m